Video guide to carving a turkey

 Why not add a Apricot and Pistachio Stuffing under the skin, or top with bacon for a tasty alternative.

-Standard - A white feathered breed of turkey, which is indoor-reared on farms and fed on a nutritious cereal-based diet containing locally grown wheat.
+Standard - A white feathered breed of turkey, which is indoor-reared on farms and fed on a nutritious cereal-based diet.

 Bronze - A slow-growing breed of turkey, with a bronze coloured sheen to its dark brown, almost black feathers - this is what gives the turkey it's bronze colouring when it's cooked.
-These turkeys are reared as free-range on British farms, with access to roam in outdoor ranges during the day and are fed on a nutritious cereal-based diet, containing locally grown wheat.
+These turkeys are reared as free-range on British farms, with access to roam in outdoor ranges during the day and are fed on a nutritious cereal-based diet.

 Quality & Rearing Standards